dprojects/Woodworking/Docs/MagicPanelsAPI.md

 # Router
 ### getSubByKey(iObj, iKey, iType, iSubType):

+	Description:

-	getSubByKey(iObj, iKey, iType, iSubType) - this is extended version of getEdgeIndexByKey function.
+		This is extended version of getEdgeIndexByKey function.
 		This function has been created to solve resized edge problem.
 If you cut the edge the next edge will change the Length.
 So, also the BoundBox will be changed.
 With this function you can customize reference key to solve the Topology Naming Problem.

-##### Args:
+##### Description:

 		iObj: object for the sub-object
 		iKey: array with keys